RaghavDaga1/RaghavDagaNew-/README.md

 ## About the project

-The project provides an easier way for a user to order food online.
-Provides a handy usage to user to order the food desired.
+The project provides an easier way for a user to order food online\n Provides a handy usage to user to order the food desired.

 ### Features of the project